tommasomoretti/nameless-analytics-client-side-tracker-tag/README.md

 Retrieve current dataLayer values from the dataLayer.push() event that triggered the tag.

 These parameters can override:
-- default parameters
+- default event parameters

 These parameters can be overridden by:
-- parameter added for a specific request in Nameless Analytics Server-side client tag
+- shared event parameters added in Nameless Analytics Client-side configuration variable
-- parameter added for a specific event in Nameless Analytics Client-side Tracker tag
+- event parameters added in Nameless Analytics Client-side tracker tag
-- shared event parameters added in Nameless Analytics Client-side Configuration variable
+- event parameters added in Nameless Analytics Server-side client tag